-A note regarding commissions paid to units: Regardless of whether the local council remits a check to the unit, records a credit in the unit custodial account, or allows the unit to retain (from gross sales proceeds collected) its commissions earned, the BSA requires the above presentation on the face of the statement of activities and changes in net assets.
+A note regarding commissions paid to units: Regardless of whether the local council remits a check to the unit, records a credit in the unit custodial account (only for non-council-chartered units), or allows the unit to retain (from gross sales proceeds collected) its commissions earned, the BSA requires the above presentation on the face of the statement of activities and changes in net assets.

-May also read: Less commissions earned and retained by units if appropriate under the circumstances.
+\May also read: Less commissions earned and retained by units if appropriate under the circumstances.

-Although not the preferable presentation, an acceptable alternative to the above would be to show a parenthetical presentation on the face of the Statement of Activities and Changes in Net Assets as follows: Product sales (net of cost of goods sold of \$XXXX and commissions paid to units of \$XXXX).
+Although not the preferable presentation, an acceptable alternative to the above would be to show a parenthetical presentation on the face of the Statement of Activities and Changes in Net Assets as follows: Product sales (net of cost of goods sold of \$XXXXX and commissions paid to units of \$XXXXX).